Transformers as Decision Makers: Provable In-Context Reinforcement Learning via Supervised Pretraining: Statistical analysis of supervised pretraining

 Further assume that $|\reward_t| \leq 1$ almost surely.
 Then with probability at least $1-\delta$, the difference of the expected cumulative rewards between $\sAlg_\EstPar$ and $\osAlg_\shortexp$ satisfies

 \end{theorem}

 The proof of Theorem~\ref{thm:diff_reward} is contained in Section~\ref{sec:pf_thm:diff_reward}.

 We remark that when the expectation on the left-hand-side of (\ref{eqn:Hellinger-bound-main-theorem}) is with respect to the measure $\P_\prior^{\sAlg_0}$, standard MLE analysis will provide a bound without the distribution ratio factor $\distratio = \distratio_{\osAlg_\shortexp,\sAlg_0}$ in the right-hand side.
 The distribution ratio factor arises from the distribution shift between trajectories generated by the expert algorithm $\sAlg_\shortexp$ versus the context algorithm $\sAlg_0$.
+In addition, it should be noted that the result in Theorem~\ref{thm:diff_reward} holds generally provided Assumption~\ref{asp:realizability} is satisfied, which does not require that the algorithm class is induced by transformers.